 Note: #TweetDance is part of BEAT Opening Night

 With a student population that reflects NYC’s diverse economic and cultural fabric, Dancewave offers young people the opportunity to learn, create, and perform dance together.
 Founded on the belief that performance is the fastest route to achievement, students are given the opportunity to study and perform cutting edge modern dance repertoire.
 Since its inception in 1995 by Artistic/Executive Director Diane Jacobowitz, Dancewave creates challenging artistic programs that address young people’s needs for individual achievement and group identity.

-Two Sides Sounding presents the premiere of Bruce Bailey, an “urban cantata” on the life and times of the late tenants’ rights activist; the opera scene Stop and Frisk, a look at two childhood friends in conflict over a police incident; and the world premiere of Ellen Mandel’s NYC Haiku, plus songs by composers Daron Hagen, Gabriel Kahane, Ray Lustig, Gilda Lyons, Rachel Peters and William Bolcom.
+Two Sides Sounding presents the premiere of Daniel Felsenfeld’s Bruce Bailey, an “urban cantata” on the life and times of the late tenants’ rights activist, the opera scene Stop and Frisk by Sidney Marquez Boquiren, a look at two childhood friends in conflict over a police incident, and the premiere of Ellen Mandel’s HAIKU NYC.

 “The true definition of an artist” is how Harry Belafonte describes Aja Monet, an internationally established poet, performer, and educator from East New York.
 She is recognized for her spellbinding voice, stage presence, and imagery that captivates audiences around the globe.